lljustycell999/CIS216/README.md

-# CIS 216 - Advanced Programming
+# Java Labs
-This repository contains the programming labs completed as part of the CSC 216 - Advanced Programming course at SUNY Jefferson taught by Professor Jack Donato.
+This repository contains the completed Java programming labs as part of an advanced programming course.